nazdridoy/ngpt/docs/index.md

 ngpt --gitcommsg
 ```

-For more examples and detailed instructions, explore the documentation sections listed above.
+For more examples and detailed instructions, please refer to the side panel for navigation through the documentation sections.